systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 You can use the Docker `Image` we just configured to automatically generate a Butane configuration for Fedora: Scroll down the `Asset Panel` to find the CoreOS `Butane` asset, then place it on the Canvas to the right of your Docker `Image`.
 Notice that your new `Butane` Asset has a `Container Image` input socket on the left side.

-Connect the `Container Image` output socket of the Docker `Image` to the matching `Container Image` input socket on your new `Butane` asset by clicking the output socket and dragging the line to the input socket.
+Connect the `Container Image` output socket of the Docker `Image` to the matching input socket on your new `Butane` asset by clicking and dragging the line between them.

 ![Connected sockets](/tutorial-img/03-deploy_containerized_app/connected_sockets.png)